Past Intern Bios

 Sophie Hare is a native New Mexican and merit scholarship recipient at the University of Chicago, where she majored in Public Policy, with a dual concentration in healthcare and immigration studies, and minoring in Spanish.
 At UChicago, Sophie tutored immigrants studying for the US citizenship exam and served on the Student Advisory Boards of both David Axelrod’s Institute of Politics and the College’s Public Policy Department.
 Sophie has previously interned with the political consulting firm Seven Letter Strategies in Washington, DC, and with KJD Strategies in Chicago.
 She has volunteered on many New Mexico campaigns, including that of Senator Ben Ray Luján.
 Prior to college, Sophie spent a year working in Madrid to improve her Spanish.
 She hopes to pursue a career in public policy and work for institutional change on the state and federal level.
 Sophie is currently working as a Staff Assistant with Senator Luján in his DC office.

 Maggie Honeyfield was born and raised in Raton, NM and graduated from New Mexico Tech with a B.S. in Technical Communication.
 While in college, she founded “Techies Stand Up: Educate, Empower, Advocate” to advocate for better Title IX implementation and advance campus awareness regarding the prevalence of sexual violence.
 Maggie is passionate about advocating for those who are underrepresented.
 She is currently a third-year law student at the Mitchell Hamline School of Law in Saint Paul, Minnesota and has interned with the Southwest Women’s Law Center.
-After graduating, she plans to take the New Mexico bar and pursue a career in public policy here in New Mexico.
+She is currently an Assistant Trial Attorney with the 9th Judicial District Attorney’s Office in New Mexico.

 Alexi HorowitzAlexi Horowitz-Ghazi was born and raised in Santa Fe and graduated from Santa Fe Prep in 2008.
 He is a former staff writer for the Santa Fe New Mexican, where his work earned honors from the Newspaper Association of America Foundation.
 Alexi studied History at Reed College and wrote his senior thesis on environmental history in New Mexico.
 Alexi was a member of Reed’s student Judicial Board, a regular contributor to the student newspaper, and a student Admission Intern.
 He is an avid fencer, bicycle tourist, writer, and traveler, and in the long term, he is interested in working on education and environmental issues in New Mexico.
 Alexi is currently a currently a Producer for NPR’s Planet Money in New York City.

 Martha HughesMartha Hughes was born and raised on the Navajo Nation in Shiprock, New Mexico.
 She graduated cum laude from Coe College (’12) with a Bachelor’s in English and German, taught in Germany with the Fulbright ETA program, and earned a Master’s degree in Intercultural Education, Migration, and Multilingualism from the Karlsruhe University of Education (’16).
-She returned to Dinétah from 2017-2020 to teach college and career readiness courses with the non-profit organization Reader to Reader, Inc. Martha is currently the Adults in Education Manager at United Way of Central New Mexico, facilitating collective impact projects that engage local community and higher education partners in creating support systems for and reducing barriers to post-secondary enrollment, persistence, and success.
+She returned to Dinétah from 2017-2020 to teach college and career readiness courses with the non-profit organization Reader to Reader, Inc. Martha served as the Adults in Education Manager at United Way of Central New Mexico for several years, and she now teaches in the Adult Education Program at NMSU-Grants and lives in Thoreau, NM.

 Pooja Kumar grew up in Clovis, NM and graduated from Albuquerque Academy in 2018.
 She is currently a junior at Lafayette College studying Economics and Philosophy.
 Pooja discovered her interest in policy when she joined her high school’s speech and debate team.
 She interned for state Representative Natalie Figueroa’s campaigns in 2016 and 2018, and she is serving as Representative Figueroa’s legislative intern during the 2021 session.
 Pooja has also worked as a student researcher analyzing the welfare effects of state-administered IRA programs for low-income individuals.
 At college, Pooja volunteers as a tutor in the economics and math programs, as well as a mentor to other first-generation college students like herself.
 After graduation, Pooja plans to attend graduate school and pursue a career shaping policies that help rural New Mexicans.

-Chloe Larkin lives in Albuquerque and graduated from United World College-USA in Montezuma, New Mexico.
-Throughout high school, Chloe was an active participant in the New Mexico Youth and Government program, and was elected Youth Governor.
-Chloe is now a rising junior at Wellesley College studying Sociology and Philosophy.
-At Wellesley, Chloe serves as a House President, working to provide guidance and create inclusivity within residential communities on campus.
-Chloe is also very involved with Wellesley’s Mock Trial Organization, and will serve as the team’s Vice President next season.
+CJ Larkin lives in Albuquerque and graduated from United World College-USA in Montezuma, New Mexico.
+Throughout high school, CJ was an active participant in the New Mexico Youth and Government program, and was elected Youth Governor.
+CJ is now a rising junior at Wellesley College studying Sociology and Philosophy.
+At Wellesley, CJ serves as a House President, working to provide guidance and create inclusivity within residential communities on campus.
+CJ is also very involved with Wellesley’s Mock Trial Organization, and will serve as the team’s Vice President next season.
 Academically, Chloe is focused on the interplay between urban and social policy, and is currently working on research regarding the biases found within the cognitive mapping of urban spaces.
-During the past two summers, Chloe interned at the Office of the New Mexico Secretary of State.
-After they graduate, Chloe plans to attend either law or graduate school, and then return home to New Mexico to pursue a career within the fields of public policy or social work.
+During the past two summers, CJ interned at the Office of the New Mexico Secretary of State.
+CJ plans to attend either law or graduate school, and then return home to New Mexico to pursue a career within the fields of public policy or social work.

 Stephanie LashwayStephanie Lashway grew up in Albuquerque and graduated from Albuquerque Academy in 2008.
 She received her B.A. in Biology and International Studies from Knox College in Illinois, where she graduated Summa Cum Laude with Honors in Biology.
 In 2010, Stephanie was a New Mexico Fellow in the Radiation Science Education Program of the New Mexico Energy, Minerals & Natural Resources Department.
 Following her internship with Think New Mexico, Stephanie earned a Masters in Public Health from the University of Arizona, where she is currently pursuing a PhD in Epidemiology.
-Stephanie plans to return to New Mexico to pursue a career in public health after her studies are complete.
+Stephanie plans to return to New Mexico to pursue a career in public health.

 Mitchel LatimerMitchel Latimer was born and raised in Roswell where he earned the rank of Eagle Scout, was a member of the National Honor Society, and graduated from Roswell High School in 2015.
 Mitchel is currently a senior at the University of Denver, where he is double majoring in International Studies and Economics.
 He became interested in international affairs after spending two weeks studying international human rights law in Poland.
 Previously, he spent a summer interning for Representative Steve Pearce in Washington, D.C., and he has been active in a number of political and international clubs on campus.
 After his internship with Think New Mexico, Mitchel was hired as a Program Evaluator at the New Mexico Legislative Finance Committee.